BugSplat-Git/bugsplat-mcp/README.md

 # BugSplat MCP Server Prototype

-This is a prototype implementation of a Model Context Protocol (MCP) server for BugSplat integration.
+This is a prototype implementation of a Model Context Protocol (MCP) server for BugSplat integration. test test test

 ## Getting Started 👨‍🏫